 Completing the registration

 There is no cost for registering a death.
-The only cost will be for copies of the death certificates if required.
+The only cost will be for copies of the death certificates if needed.

 You can download the registration form at the link below.

 Find contact details for the District Registration Offices across Northern Ireland.

 Documents you will receive